Eloquencere/Eloquencere/README.md

 Hardware, Embedded Designer
 ------------------------------------

-I'm currently a Bachelors in Electronics Engineering, my passion is to design optimised hardware for a specific purpose
+I'm currently doing my Bachelors in Electronics Engineering, my passion is to design optimised hardware for a specific purpose

 * 🧠  I'm learning SystemVerilog and Rust and Kotlin